Sh0g0-1758/up2date/README.md

 ## A news app that keeps you up to date on the latest happenings in the tech industry.
 You can also save your articles and read them in offline mode.

-### The tech stack that I used is :-
+### The tech stack that I used is:-
 #### 1. Flutter
 #### 2. FireBase
 #### 3. Hive

 ## Getting Started

-To run this app, enable developer mode on your android device, plus your phone in and run the following commands
+To run this app, enable developer mode on your android device, attach your phone to your laptop in and run the following commands

 ```
 git clone https://github.com/Sh0g0-1758/up2date